Built by Metorial, the integration platform for agentic AI.

 primary-upcoming

-Retrieve upcoming events from your primary calendar with a simplified URI.
+View upcoming events from your primary calendar without specifying a calendar ID.

 URI Pattern: calendar://primary/events/upcoming